Coconut – Journey – Eight of Fruit Trees (Cups)

 Genus: Cocos – Family: Arecaceae

-Coconut signals a time of accumulation in both possessions and accomplishments yet we feel restless and unfulfilled.
+Coconut signals a time of transition in inner reflection as we begin to feel restless or unfulfilled.
 When coconut appears, we are at a crossroads that may inspire us to release all that we know to embark on a deeper or more meaningful journey of the soul.

 As the source of multiple origin myths, the coconut is a restless spirit that embarks on epic journeys that inspire the mind, body and soul to dream big.
 Coconut challenges us to move beyond our comfort zone to experience something new.
 They also indicate that a sense of security will follow us on this journey into the unknown.

 Challenge: Hoarding and clinging onto possessions and ideas that are self-limiting and restrictive.
 Holding onto old habits or addictions that prohibit growth.